N0ct0s/Parse-French-ID-Card/README.md

 # Parse-French-ID-Card
-You give a French ID Card picture (scan, photo...).
+You give a French ID Card picture (scan, photo...) using Tesseract OCR and OpenCV.
 It reads the MRZ(Machine Readable Zone) and prints a Dictionnary with the informations of the card.
 The names of the variables are in French in extract-infos.py but you have a commentary with the translation.
 Else, the names of the variables are in English.
 You can fork the repository to adapt the code for every country using EU ID Card.
 # Compatibility